 The watch will soon go on sale and, frankly speaking, I can’t even imagine how expensive it will be.

-Boucheron Audacious Collection: Hera Tourbillon automatic watch specification
+Boucheron Audacious Collection: Hera Tourbillon automatic watch (ref.
+WA020201) specification

 Price: TBD, Probably very (I mean, like, VERY) expensive